Fairmont Creamery (Moorhead, Minnesota)

 The Fairmont Creamery building located in Moorhead, Minnesota was constructed in 1923 for its proximity to the railroad and opened soon after in 1924.
 The local Fairmont was important to the community through its use of cream checks, checks distributed to farmers who sold their cream, and also its food production for the government during World War II.
 In 1947, the Fairmont Creamery Company rebranded to "Fairmont Foods" as they broadened their range from mostly milk-based products.
 Later, in 1980, the Moorhead Fairmont Foods was sold to Cass-Clay Creamery, a subsidiary of American Financial Corporation of Cincinnati, Ohio, and the next year, it was closed.
 Shortly after, Anderson-Jordhal turned it into a senior living facility.
-In 1987, Bethany Retirement Living purchased the Fairmont building and later re-sold to Eventide in 1994.
-Currently, the building is still owned by Eventide and is known as the "Eventide Fairmont."

 Fairmont Creamery/Fairmont Foods

 In 1924, the Fairmont Creamery was opened in Moorhead next to the city's railroad.
 The Fairmont Creamery Company, founded in 1884 with its headquarters in Omaha, Nebraska and locations across the United States, found the Moorhead location unique for its experimental farm, which raised Guernsey cows which were experimented upon with extremely well-maintained records.
 The farm also raised turkeys that were experimentally fed flaked buttermilk; many local flocks of turkeys in Moorhead can still trace their ancestry to the Fairmont turkeys.